🚨 Scam Guide · 2026

 Physically yes — the Whitsundays have low rates of violent crime.
 The realistic risks are financial (overcrowded cruise operators, boat-damage deposit scams, fake rental listings) and natural (box jellyfish and Irukandji in stinger season, weather cancellations).

 Read TripAdvisor reviews from the past 6 months before any booking.
 Smaller sailing boats capped at 15-30 guests (Derwent Hunter, Adventurer, Siska) consistently get good reviews.
 Ocean Rafting and Red Cat Adventures are established mid-size operators with solid reputations.
-Avoid operators with repeated 'overcrowded' or 'cancelled' complaints in recent reviews.
+Avoid operators with repeated 'overcrowded' or 'canceled' complaints in recent reviews.

 Yes, with aggressive documentation.
 Film every surface of the boat at pickup and return.
 Get a signed pre-departure condition report with existing damage logged.
 Pay the deposit with a credit card (not debit) for chargeback leverage.
 Use established operators (Cumberland Charters, Whitsunday Escape, Whitsunday Rent A Yacht) with clear paperwork.